fmnoise/coldbrew/README.md

       result)))
 ```

-Due to defn-like declaration it's very easy to refactor existing `defn` to cached function using `defcached` macro:
+Due to defn-like declaration it's very easy to refactor existing `defn` to cached functiosn using the `defcached` macro:
 1. Change `defn` to `defcached`
-2. Add cache key vector before function body (names should correspond with function args) with optional meta for expiration/refreshing
+2. Add cache key vector before function body (names should correspond with function args) with optional metadata for expiration/refreshing
 3. That's it! :tada:

 *NB: If you later decide to return back to `defn` and forget to remove cache key, nothing will break.*